Natural Sources of Antibacterial Compounds

 The Small World Initiative (SWI)17 is a non-profit organization that uses crowdsourcing to identify new antibiotics in the diverse soil population.
 My research group is collaborating with SWI on this project.

 First-year and second-year students in my laboratory can follow a Course-Based Undergraduate Research Experience (CURE).
 CUREs support the retention of students and offer early opportunities to engage in research.
 Those with microbiology experience can omit the CURE experience, and often become mentors in their senior year.
-Currently, my laboratory has six undergraduate students.
+Currently, my laboratory has four undergraduate students.

 Persistence in Science, Technology, Engineering, and Math